Fusion Power: From Toroidal Pinch to Tokamak

 Break-even Point and Ignition Condition

 One of the most fundamental issues for fusion power is that the energy produced from the fusion reaction must be greater than the initial input energy.
 In the DT reaction, alpha particles and neutrons are produced, with 20% of the energy released by fusion carried by alpha particles and 80% by neutrons.
-The energy of the alpha particles is used to heat the plasma, while the energy of the neutrons is converted into electrical energy.
+The energy of the alpha particles is used to heat the plasma, while the neutron energy is converted into electrical energy.
 Initially, external energy must be applied to raise the plasma temperature, but once the fusion reaction rate increases sufficiently, the plasma can be heated solely by the energy of the alpha particles, allowing the fusion reaction to sustain itself.
-This point is called ignition, and it occurs when $nT\tau_{E} > 3 \times 10^{21} m^{-3} keVs$, or $\text{plasma pressure}(P) \times \text{energy confinement time}(\tau_{E}) > 5$ in the temperature range of 10-20keV (approximately 100-200 million K).
+This point is called ignition, and it occurs when $nT\tau_{E} > 3 \times 10^{21} m^{-3} keVs$, or when $\text{plasma pressure}(P) \times \text{energy confinement time}(\tau_{E}) > 5$ in the temperature range of 10-20keV (approximately 100-200 million K).

 Toroidal Pinch